berachain/guides/apps/hardhat-ethers6-erc1155/README.md

 ## Run Local Node

-If you'd like to run the contract locally with Hardhat, run the following commmands:
+If you'd like to run the contract locally with Hardhat, run the following commands:

 **Terminal 1:**